programmableinfrastructure/p24e.io/_guides/service-discovery/bamboo-haproxy-marathon.md

 While 2. will be solved in future versions of Bamboo, the problem in 1. remains.
 Both can be mitigated by adding `option redispatch` to your HAProxy configuration.
-By default, HAProxy will retry a backend 3 times before answering with an error `503`. `option redispatch` will cause the retries to happen on different backends, if there are any.
+By default, HAProxy will retry a backend 3 times before answering with an error `503`.
+Adding `option redispatch` will cause the retries to happen on different backends, if there are any.
 The number of retries can be tweaked with `option retries [number]`.

 ---